cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

-### Step 6: Create Docker Repositories for both Frontend & Backend
+### Step 6: Setup Docker Repositories to allow image push for  Frontend & Backend images
 Sign in into your Dockerhub Account
 Click on Create repository
-[image]

-Select the Public option and provide the name `<backend>` for the repository and click on Create.

-Click on Create repository again
-Select the Public option and provide the name `<frontend>` for the repository and click on Create.
-[image]

 #### Create Docker Secret
 Go to Dockerhub page, click on your profile and select My Account.
 Then go to Security and click on New Access Token.
 Give it a name in the Access Token Description and Generate.
-Copy the token and add to `app_code` repo secrets, name it `DOCKER_PASSWORD` and paste the docker generated token.
+Copy the token and add to `app` repo secrets, name it `DOCKER_PASSWORD` and paste the docker generated token.
 Also add another secret name it `DOCKER_USERNAME` and paste your dockerhub account username

 ### Step 7: Configure Sonar Cloud for our app_code Pipeline
 Sonar cloud will be using for Code Quality Analysis of our application code.

+#### 1. Create a SonarCloud Account

+- Go to [SonarCloud](https://sonarcloud.io/) and click on **Sign up**.
+- Choose the option to sign up using GitHub, Bitbucket, or GitLab.
-Go to `sonarcloud.io` login with your github account.
+- Follow the prompts to authorize SonarCloud to access your account.
-Click on + sign on the top right corner

-Create New Organization
+#### 2. Create a New Public Organization

-Create an Organization

-Enter a name and key, choose the free plan

-Create Organization

-Click om `Analyze a new project`
-Enter the values in the image below
-[image]

-Next.
-Previous version

-Click on profile

-My account

-Security

-Generate Tokens

-Give it a name

-`Generate Token`
+- Once logged in, go to **+** (top-right corner) and select **Create new organization**.
+- Choose the service where your code is hosted (GitHub, Bitbucket, GitLab).
+- Follow the on-screen instructions to select your account and set up a new organization.
+- Choose **Public** for the organization’s visibility.

+#### 3. Create a Project

+- In your new organization, click on **+** and select **Analyze new project**.
+Enter name and key.
+Then clikc on previous version and save

+#### 4. Create a Token

+- Go to **My Account > Security**.
+- Under **Tokens**, enter a name for your new token and click **Generate**.
+- Save the generated token securely.
+You will use this token in your analysis commands or CI/CD configuration.

+**Note**: Keep your token confidential and use it as per the instructions for analyzing your project, either locally using SonarScanner or through your CI/CD pipeline.

-Copy this token to Github app_code repository secret
+Copy this token to Github app code repository secret
 Name: SONAR_TOKEN
 secret: paste the sonarcloud token